Browning Biv

 Access

 The Browning Biv route is accessed from the Grassy Flat track in the Styx valley.
 The Styx valley route has suffered greatly from a series of extreme weather events in recent times and the old Browning Pass bench track on the TR has been taken out in a number of places.
-DOC initially closed the valley but have now reopened it advising trampers to go via the Mid Styx Hut route on the TL.
-This adds a good hour to the trip however it is possible and also quicker to cross back to the TR above Tyndall Creek and continue up the original trackline where it isn't washed out.
-There is a reasonable fine-weather ford about 300m upstream from Tyndall Creek.
-Otherwise boulderhop upriver (with one shortish bush detour around some low bluffs) to a prominent bend about one kilometre above Tyndall Creek where the river flattens and widens.
-For those using the Mid Styx route the best ford back to the TR is currently 500m upriver from the large unnamed side-creek where the track drops back to the river.
-Due to the fords, both routes are dry weather only.
+DOC is advising trampers to go via the Mid Styx Hut route on the TL, adding a good hour to the trip.
+It is still possible to go all the way up the TL using the old, benched track where possible or boulderhopping where it has been washed away.
+A fairly gnarly bush bash over some bluffs is necessary just above Tyndall Creek where the river has cut right in.
+Above this the track remnants or riverbed are pretty good travel, with more of the old bench intact as you get further up the valley.

 An open knoll on the ridge 10 minutes above the Biv provides helicopter access.